 Instructions: Bake for 10-12 minutes or until crust is firm....
 Now you have a Spectacular Gluten Free Vegan Pizza !

-Let me Start by telling you How I Ended up in this Career
+Let me Start by telling you How I Ended up in a Personal Training Career

 When I was a little girl, I would spend much of my time outdoors, from sledding down the hills in our backyard in the winter to running through the sprinklers in the summer.
 I grew up in Erie, Pennsylvania and my favorite childhood memories include playing summer youth softball and achieving the all-star ranking.
 I dreamed of becoming a professional athlete and I continued my joys of playing softball from childhood to high school to college.
 I enjoyed basketball, cross country running, snowboarding, skating, and more.
 There is no doubt that playing sports had a positive effect on my social, mental, and physical health.
 But, becoming a pro was more of a dream than a reality.